NeelBhatt/Docs-1/aspnet/aspnetcore/testing/integration-testing.md

    ````

+> [!NOTE]
-Note: Since this middleware acts as an endpoint in the request delegate chain when its path matches, there is no call to `_next.Invoke` in the case where this middleware handles the request.
+> Since this middleware acts as an endpoint in the request delegate chain when its path matches, there is no call to `_next.Invoke` in the case where this middleware handles the request.

 With this middleware in place and some helpful extension methods created to make configuring it easier, the refactored `Configure` method looks like this: